7 Day Inn Tour

 Terrain: Rolling hills with a couple steeper climbs.
 Moderate cycling level.

-Includes: 6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, detailed cue sheets, van support & trained guides.
+Includes: 6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, detailed cue sheets, visit to Bandelier National Monument, tour of Georgia O’Keeffe’s home, van support & trained guides.

-Travel Arrangements: Fly in and out of Santa Fe, NM.
-Then take a taxi or shuttle to our starting hotel.
-Or fly into the Albuquerque, NM airport and take a commercial shuttle to the start of the tour in Santa Fe.
-Or drive to Santa Fe and leave your car there for the week.
-At the end of the tour, we will shuttle you back to our starting hotel or the Santa Fe airport.
+Travel Arrangements: Fly in and out of Santa Fe, NM and take a taxi or shuttle to our starting hotel.
+Or fly into the Albuquerque, NM airport and take a commercial shuttle to Santa Fe.
+If you drive, you can leave your car at the hotel for the week.
+At the end of the tour, we will shuttle you back to our starting hotel or the Santa Fe airport by 3:30pm.

 Single Upgrade: $550